14.6.2. s-rolodex.cpp: string Class I/O Example

-The first solution for the Rolodex problem is based on the C++ string class.
-Furthermore, it's much easier to test the program as we write it rather than waiting until it's finished.
-If we test the program throughout development, we know that any new problems are likely to be in the newest code added.
-That means that there are fewer places for bugs to hide.
-Once we verify a logical group of statements, we can rely on the following code more confidently.
+The first Rolodex problem solution is based on the C++ string class.
+It's generally easier to write and test programs incrementally rather than wait until we finish to test them.
+Developing software with frequent write-test cycles makes it easier to localize new problems: they are likely in the most recently added code, meaning there are fewer places for bugs to hide, narrowing our search for them.
+Once we verify a logical group of statements, we can more confidently rely on them.

 #include <iostream>